mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 4. Ok
 5. Not Great
 6. Awful / The Worst

-This is a project aimed at filling my musical blindspots.
-With that, I favor albums I've never heard before.
-With that said, there are certainly albums on this list that I've listened to countless (n) times.
-Anyway...

 ## 2/26 Andy Warhole - The Velvet Underground
 * 1st Listen: